aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-5.rst

 .. image:: imgs-user-story5/six.jpg

-This indicates to the person responsible if the entity is complete or not, in this example we see that the data domain has no data entities.
+This indicates to the person responsible if the entity is complete or not, in this example, you see that the data domain has no data entities.

 **Benefits**